Twilight Imperium: Variant rulesets

 The base game and its expansions come with several optional rules and the counters necessary to play them out.
 The simplest variant is the long game, where the winner must score 14 victory points, rather than 10.
 However, most variants are intended to allow players to customise the game-play in favour of their preferred mechanics.
 For example, there are alternative variants of all the strategy cards, which can drastically alter how players organise their turns.
 Some rule variants introduce new units, whilst others can introduce completely new mechanics, such as race-specific leaders and diplomats, or random encounters for the first player to land on each neutral planet.

 Twilight Imperium 4th Edition: Prophecy of Kings

 Fantasy Flight Games released an expansion for 4th Edition Twilight Imperium in November 2020.
 The expansion contains seven new factions, some of which are based in the lore of Twilight Imperium's previous editions.
 It also brings in many of the systems and units that were first contained in 3rd edition.
 A new layer of technologies has been introduced giving more flexibility on how players choose their technology paths.
 The expansion also includes the Omega updates that were published in April 2020.
 It does not include any variant rules and is intended to be fully incorporated into the base game.
+It also adds new flavor to ground combat by adding a new infantry type called the mech.